 Adult volunteers in GSNorCal can serve:

-at the troop/group level
+At the troop level

 - Troop Leader

-or beyond the troop (service unit or council level opportunities)
+Or beyond the troop (service unit or council level opportunities)

 - Support troops traveling the world by sharing your love of travel!

 - Work with a group to plan and carry out events for girls in your area

 - Join the Girl Scout Alum (former girl or adult members who serve